-"During all construction activities the permittee shall comply with the Bay Area Air Quality Management District Basic Construction Best Management Practices, as provided in Table 8-1, May 2011 Updated CEQA Guidelines:
+During all construction activities the permittee shall comply with the most current version of BAAQMD Basic Construction Best Management Practices including but not limited to the following, as applicable:

-- Post a publicly visible sign with the telephone number and person to contact at the lead agency regarding dust complaints.
-The Air District's phone number shall also be visible. - All exposed surfaces (e.g., parking areas, staging areas, soil piles, grading areas, and unpaved access roads) shall be watered two times per day. - All haul trucks transporting soil, sand, or other loose material off-site shall be covered. - All visible mud or dirt tracked out onto adjacent public roads shall be removed using wet power vacuum street sweepers at least once per day.
-The use of dry power sweeping is prohibited. - All vehicle speeds on unpaved roads shall be limited to 15 mph. - All roadways, driveways, and sidewalks to be paved shall be completed as soon as possible.
-Building pads shall be laid as soon as possible after grading unless seeding or soil binders are used. - Idling times shall be minimized either by shutting equipment off when not in use or reducing the maximum idling time to five (5) minutes (as required by the California airborne toxics control measure Title 13, Section 2485 of California Code of Regulations (CCR)).
-Clear signage shall be provided for construction workers at all access points. - All construction equipment shall be maintained and properly tuned in accordance with manufacturer's specifications.
-All equipment shall be checked by a certified visible emissions evaluator."
+- 1. Post a publicly visible sign with the telephone number and person to contact at the lead agency regarding dust complaints.
+The BAAQMD's phone number shall also be visible. - 2.
+Water all exposed surfaces (e.g., parking areas, staging areas, soil piles, grading areas, and unpaved access roads) two times per day. - 3.
+Cover all haul trucks transporting soil, sand, or other loose material off-site. - 4.
+Remove all visible mud or dirt tracked onto adjacent public roads by using wet power vacuum street sweepers at least once per day.
+The use of dry power sweeping is prohibited. - 5.
+All vehicle speeds on unpaved roads shall be limited to 15 mph. - 6.
+All roadways, driveways, and sidewalks to be paved shall be completed as soon as possible.
+Building pads shall be laid as soon as possible after grading unless seeding or soil binders are used. - 7.
+Idling times shall be minimized either by shutting off equipment when not in use or reducing the maximum idling time to five (5) minutes (as required State Regulations).
+Clear signage shall be provided for construction workers at all access points.